 In American Sign Language, French, Spanish, and Mandarin, classes are conducted almost entirely in the target language, starting as early as possible.
-It is the goal of the department to ensure that after completion of the second year, students are able to communicate in the second language at a basic level and have an understanding of the countries and/or cultures where the language is used.
+It is our goal to ensure that after completion of the second year of study, students are able to communicate in the second language at a basic level and have an understanding of the countries and/or cultures where the language is used.

-Bellarmine offers honors and/or AP level classes in French, Latin, Mandarin and Spanish.
-Students who are driven to challenge themselves in their language classes will find our Honors and AP Program a valuable learning experience.
+Bellarmine offers honors and/or AP level classes in French, Latin, Mandarin, and Spanish.
+Students driven to challenge themselves in their language classes will find our Honors and AP Program a valuable learning experience.
 Our honors courses offer a rigorous and challenging curriculum, and our AP courses are specifically designed to prepare students to succeed on the College Board Advanced Placement exams.